sharetribe/sharetribe/UPGRADE.md

 ## General update instructions

+First things first, take a backup of your database before updating.

 When updating, always run the following commands to update gem set, database structure and recompile custom stylesheet:

 ```bash